Adjoint twisted Reidemeister torsion and Gram matrices: Preliminaries

 \end{definition}

-The values of $\mathbb G$ at different $\mathbf u$ recover the Gram matrices of a truncated hyperideal tetrahedron in the dihedral angles and in the edge lengths.
-To be precise, let us recall from \cite{BB, F} that a truncated hyperideal tetrahedron $\Delta$ in $\mathbb H^3$ is a compact convex polyhedron that is diffeomorphic to a truncated tetrahedron in $\mathbb E^3$ with four hexagonal faces $\{H_1, H_2, H_3, H_4\}$ isometric to right-angled hyperbolic hexagons and four triangular faces $\{T_1,T_2,T_3,T_4\}$ isometric to hyperbolic triangles.
-We call the four triangles the \emph{triangles of truncation}, and call the intersection of two hexagonal faces an \emph{edge} and the angle between these two hexagonal faces the \emph{dihedral angle} at this edge.
+The values of $\mathbb G$ at different $\boldsymbol z$ recover the Gram matrices of a truncated hyperideal tetrahedron in the dihedral angles and in the edge lengths.
+Recall from \cite{BB, F} that a truncated hyperideal tetrahedron $\Delta$ in $\mathbb H^3$ is a compact convex polyhedron that is diffeomorphic to a truncated tetrahedron in $\mathbb E^3$ with four hexagonal faces $\{H_1, H_2, H_3, H_4\}$ isometric to right-angled hyperbolic hexagons and four triangular faces $\{T_1,T_2,T_3,T_4\}$ isometric to hyperbolic triangles.
+We call the four triangular faces the \emph{triangles of truncation}, and call the intersection of two hexagonal faces an \emph{edge} and the angle between these two hexagonal faces the \emph{dihedral angle} at this edge.

-For $\{j,k\}\subset \{1,2,3,4\},$ as in Figure \ref{hyperideal}, if we let $e_{jk}$ be the edge adjacent to the hexagonal faces $H_j$ and $H_k,$ and let $\alpha_{jk}$ and $l_{jk}$ respectively be the dihedral angle at and the length of $e_{jk},$ then the \emph{Gram matrix in the dihedral angles} of $\Delta$ is the matrix
+For $\{i,j\}\subset \{1,2,3,4\},$ as in Figure \ref{hyperideal}, if we let $e_{ij}$ be the edge adjacent to the hexagonal faces $H_i$ and $H_j,$ and let $\alpha_{ij}$ and $l_{ij}$ respectively be the dihedral angle at and the length of $e_{ij},$ then the \emph{Gram matrix in the dihedral angles} of $\Delta$ is the matrix